Standard Chartered Executes Share Buy-Back

 Standard Chartered (GB:STAN) has released an update.

-Standard Chartered PLC has executed a share buy-back on May 24, 2024, purchasing 1,015,000 of its own shares at prices ranging from 766.2 to 778.0 pence per share, with the intention to cancel the acquired shares.
-This move comes as a part of the company’s previously announced buy-back program, aimed at reducing the number of shares in issue and subsequently the total voting rights, aligning with the shareholder vote structure modified during the 2024 annual general meeting.
+Standard Chartered PLC has bought back 1,009,000 of its ordinary shares at prices ranging from 770 to 780.4 pence per share, with the intention of canceling them to reduce the number of shares in issue and consequently the total voting rights.
+This move is part of their previously announced share buy-back programme of 26 February 2024, following amendments to the share voting structure post the annual general meeting.

 For further insights into GB:STAN stock, check out TipRanks’ Stock Analysis page.